 What is the Gun Geo Marker Mark 1?

 A key feature of the app is that it is a “local use only” mapping application, constraining use of the mapping interfaces only to the places in which the user actually stands.
 This disallows arbitrary global browsing, keeping all information into its local and neighborhood context that are the only places where such information might be meaningful.
+It is best used by neighborhood groups.

 The critical guidelines